 A popular English dessert, banoffee pie is the ultimate hybrid.
 Banana and toffee (hence the name, banana + toffee = banoffee) combine with a buttery biscuit base and luscious whipped cream to make the most delicious dessert.
 With minimal hands-on time, it’s perfect for entertaining and always a show-stopper!

 Banoffee pie has become a popular and much-loved dessert in Australia and NZ.
-And thanks to its simplicity, is perfect for serving at Christmas, family gatherings or whenever you need an impressive dessert with minimal effort.
+And thanks to its simplicity, it’s perfect for serving at Christmas, family gatherings or whenever you need an impressive dessert with minimal effort.

 - Quick and easy – the easiest pie you’ll ever make!
-Just prepare the biscuit base and the caramel filling and refrigerate until you’re ready to assemble and eat.
+Just prepare the biscuit base and the caramel filling and then refrigerate until you’re ready to assemble and eat.
 That’s it!

 - Two versions to choose from – make the easy caramel filling on the stovetop in less than 5 minutes, or take a shortcut and just use tinned caramel on its own for an even speedier dessert.
-Instructions for both below.
+(Instructions for both below.)

 - No bake – no need to turn on your oven.
 Just mix, layer and set – the fridge does most of the work!